 Despite this requirement, there are still many people every year who consider not purchasing travel insurance for their working holiday.
 Here are the most common excuses for not having working holiday travel insurance, debunked.

 I don’t need insurance because I will be covered by local healthcare services at my destination

 As a working holiday participant, you will be a temporary resident in a foreign country.
 This does not give automatic entitlement to use local health care services for free, if at all.
 In some popular working holiday locations, there is a monthly fee for eligible residents to use healthcare services.
-In British Columbia, Canada, this fee is more expensive than standard working holiday travel insurance.
+Sometimes, this fee is more expensive than standard working holiday travel insurance.

 Working holiday travel insurance must cover repatriation.
 This basically means that you will be returned to your home country in case of severe illness/injury or death.
 Repatriation costs thousands of dollars or pounds wherever you are in the world.
 Local healthcare services will not provide this for someone on a working holiday.
 Some jobs offer health insurance as a benefit but still, repatriation will not be covered.